sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 ### 3. Deploy metrics exporter and write to stackdriver.

-We are using [kafka exporter](https://github.com/danielqsj/kafka_exporter) which will read my kafka cluster and expose metrics in [prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) and we combine our deployment with this [k8s-stackdriver/prometheus-to-sd](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/prometheus-to-sd) sidecar container.
-Kafka-exporter will read the kafka cluster and expose the metrics on particular web-url and our sidecar container will read those and write to stackdriver.
+We are using [Kafka exporter](https://github.com/danielqsj/kafka_exporter) which will read my kafka cluster and expose metrics in [prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) and we combine our deployment with this [k8s-stackdriver/prometheus-to-sd](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/prometheus-to-sd) sidecar container.
+Kafka-exporter will read the Kafka cluster and expose the metrics on particular web-URL and our sidecar container will read those and write to stackdriver.
 Easy enough, let's do it.

 ```